robertocantarelli/FAQ/README.md

  > 4. CERN project (World Wide Web)

 5. The project management is very important for the success of a project.
-What are the biggest challenges to Project Management today?
+What are the biggest challenges for Project Management today?
 How you would face them?
 Ot What tools you can use to face these challenges?
  > One of the biggest challenge is to coordinate all activities in the best way and at the right time.